 Below are some of the policies governing the course.
-The full list will be available via Canvas when the semester begins.
+The full list is available via Canvas.

 Persons with Disabilities

 Students requesting classroom accommodation must first register with the Dean of Students Office.
 The Dean of Students Office will provide documentation to the student who must then provide this documentation to the instructor when requesting accommodation.
 Anyone with a disability should feel free to see me during office hours to make the necessary arrangements.